 There are quite a few benefits for waiters working on cruise ships.

-One of the most significant ones is free accommodation and meals while on board.
-This arrangement can lead to substantial savings since waiters do not have to pay for rent, food, or transportation.
+One of the biggest benefits is free accommodation and meals while on board.
+This setup allows waiters to save a significant amount of money, as they don’t have to worry about rent, food, or daily transportation costs.

 In addition, some cruise lines offer the opportunity for family and friends to travel at a very low price ($10 to $40 per day).
 You can find more information about this benefit in this article.